Cognigy/Documentation/docs/insights/dashboards/live-agent.md

 ### Avg.
 Resolution Time

-This displays the average time needed to resolve a conversation, after a user has escalated it to a human agent.
+Displays the average time it takes a human agent to resolve a conversation after escalation.
 Source table:

 ```txt